Hamid-Abtahi/Git-CheatSheet/README.md

-#Git Cheat Sheet
+# Git Cheat Sheet

-> This file is a reference for common Git commands and is highly practical.
+This file serves as a quick reference for commonly used Git commands and is highly practical for everyday development.
-> These commands are written in an HTML file format, and you can use it as a handy resource.
+The commands are presented in an HTML file format, making it easy for you to use and adapt as needed.